 Tags

 Unlike some app stores, Google Play doesn't allow custom keywords.
-When creating your app listing, you'll be able to choose from a predefined list of relevant keywords.
-Here's the trick: selecting the most accurate keywords will significantly boost your App Store Optimization (ASO) and help users discover your app.
+You can choose up to 5 tags from a predefined list — selecting the most accurate tags will significantly boost your App Store Optimization (ASO) and help users discover your app.
+Google also supports accessibility tags such as Screen reader-friendly, Visual assistance, and Motor assistance, to help your app reach users who rely on assistive technologies.

 Localization